goozbach-presentation/Ansible_a_play_in_three_parts/Script.md

 *TODO*
 TH: So let's get to work; Uncle John said that we need to set up three new servers: database, web and app.
 DC: Sounds like a lot of work; we'd better get started!
 TH: *You'd* Better get started.
-I'm going to go check how well my new office chair spins.
+I'm going to go check out how well my new office chair swivels.

 *TH leaves; DC goes into explanation on what needs to be done*

 TH: You done?
 What's taking so long?
 DC: This is grunt work...
-It takes too long.
+It takes so long to do each system by hand.
 TH: Actually, I was just reading in Information Week about something called Puppet.
-Not sure exactly what it is but let's use it. (*TODO* is this TOO much snark?)
+Not sure exactly what it is but let's use it.
-DC: OK, I'll give it a shot
+DC: OK...
+I guess I can give it a shot
 TH: You can find me in my office...
-Just knock first... (*TODO* Maybe I should only make a golf joke here..)
+Just knock first...

-*TH leaves and DC pulls up some scary documentation* (*TODO* SFX hair pulling) ;)
+*TH leaves and DC pulls up some scary documentation*

 ACT 2
 =================================
 DC: This is madness; I want to manage my systems, not manage puppet!
 DC: *Technical stuff on why puppet blows chunks*
+*TH walks in*
 TH: Sounds like things are going great!
-DC: No, I appreciate the layer of abstraction that Puppet gives me but surely there's a better way!!
+DC: Not really, I appreciate the layer of abstraction that Puppet gives me but now instead of managing my systems I'm too busy managing Puppet!
+Surely there's a better way!!

-*TODO* is the following WAY over the top?
 *Angelic music plays as "Ansible" shows up on the projector*
 DC: Wow, I seem to have forgotten everything about Puppet already (*TODO* feel free to replace this line with something actually witty)